tushar-base-eth/thrivetrack/documentation/type-migration-plan.md

 2. Update API routes to use domain-specific types
 3. Update test mocks to align with new type system

+## Summary of Accomplishments
+1. **Type Fixes and Updates**:
+   - **lib/validations/auth.ts**:
+     - Created a `UserInsertWithDateString` type to handle the `date_of_birth` as a string.
+     - Added a `SignupFields` type for additional fields in the signup form.
+     - Updated the signup schema to use the new types, ensuring proper validation.

+   - **data/mock-workouts.ts**:
+     - Updated workout mock data to include the required fields (`id`, `workout_exercise_id`, `created_at`) and changed `weight` to `weight_kg`.

+2. **Removed Unused Directories**:
+   - The `src` directory was safely removed as it contained no relevant files for the current codebase.

+3. **Error Resolution**:
+   - Addressed various TypeScript errors related to type mismatches and missing fields.
+   - Ensured that all types align with the Supabase schema and that validation schemas are correctly implemented.

+## Type Files and Their Purposes
+- **lib/validations/auth.ts**:
+  - Purpose: Contains validation schemas for user authentication, including signup and login, ensuring that all fields meet the required criteria.

+- **data/mock-workouts.ts**:
+  - Purpose: Provides mock data for workouts, including exercises and their respective sets, used for testing and development.

 ## Benefits

 - **Single Source of Truth**: All types derive from Supabase schema